cjerdonek/sf-elections-commission/docs/audio.md

 Now we will change the length of time of the image to match the length of the audio.
-To access the image properties, hover over the green box corresponding to the image.
-A blue "gear" should appear in the lower-left corner of the green box.
+To access the image properties, hover over the image inside the green region.
+A blue "gear" should appear in the lower-left corner of the image.
 Click the blue gear.

 ![](images/imovie_04_image_properties.png "iMovie - Image properties")